2022 ARC-NL Research Grants Competition

 - Leveraged funding and/or partnerships with teams and programs in other jurisdictions and/or programs that link researchers, government officials, and/or community stakeholders will be seen as assets

 Proposals may be considered for co-funding with an ARC-NL funding partner if they are eligible.
-Applicants may indicate on the application form whether or not they agree to be considered for co-funding.
+Applicants may indicate on the application form whether or not they consent ARC-NL to share their application with funding partners to be considered for co-funding.

 Duration of Award and End of Award Reports

 may be held for up to 15 months after receipt of the funding.
 Upon completion of the award, recipients must submit an End of Award Report within two months to